18ZL107/Artificial-Intelligence/README.md

 There are two parts to this assignment.
 - Propagators.
 You will implement two constraint propagators—a Forward Checking constraint propagator, and a Generalized Arc Consistency (GAC) constraint propagator—and two heuristics— Minimum-Remaining-Value (MRV) and Degree (DH).
 - Models.
 You will implement three different CSP models: two grid-only Cagey models, and one full Cagey puzzle model (adding cage constraints to grid).
+### File Supplied by Prof. Christian Muise
+- cspbase.py.
+Class definitions for the python objects Constraint, Variable, and BT.
+- propagators.py.
+Starter code for the implementation of your two propagators.
+You will modify this file with the addition of two new procedures prop FC and prop GAC.
+- heuristics.py.
+Starter code for the implementation of the variable ordering heuristics, MRV and DH.
+You will modify this file with the addition of the new procedures ord mrv and ord dh.
+- cagey csp.py.
+Starter code for the CSP models.
+You will modify three procedures in this file: binary ne grid, nary ad grid, and cagey csp model.
+- tests.py.
+Sample test cases.
+Run the tests with “python3 tests.py”.
+- csp sample run.py.
+Example CSP problems to demonstrate usage of the API.
 ### Team members
 Irving Wu